uofs-simlab/pythOS/README.md

 - firedrake - for finite element capabilities
 - Irksome - for additional finite element capabilities
-- SUNDIALS (v7) - to use any of the sundials solvers for a subintegration
+- SUNDIALS (v7) - to use any of the sundials integrators for a subintegration

 ## Usage